Lherrera094/Helicon-Waves/README.md

-<h3 align="center"> Helicon-Waves </h3>
+<h3 align="center"> Helicon-Waves Physics </h3>
-Stores a series of codes and information concerning my Ph.D. project in Helicon Waves Plasmas to study different aspects of energy transference and mode propagation.

 Start Date: 1 February, 2024

 Supervisor: [Alf Köhn-Zeeman](https://www.igvp.uni-stuttgart.de/team/Koehn-Seemann/)

+**Description**: The objective is to study the physics of Helicon waves to improve the design of Plasma Wakefield Accelerators, bring some light into the energy deposition mechanisms of the H-wave into the plasma, optimize efficiency for different antenna geometries and model the dissipation mechanisms.
+To address this task, the project is divided into 3 parts.
+The